 I was surprised to start with an explanation that I should cut all the molds of the degaussing line on the side and install the etched parts.
 I attached a very thin engraving cutter to the tip of the electric luter and shaved it lightly.
-If you use a paper file, the frame of the round window will be shaved.
+This work is hard.
+If you use a paper file, the round window frame will be shaved.
 And it won’t work well.
 I will try to use photo-etched parts since I have already prepared them.
 If it is troublesome, I think plastic mold is fine and does not do this work.
-This work is hard.

 Etched parts installation of the degaussing line is a difficult task.
-I don’t know how it feels, but I attached it just now.
-I built about 10 ships, so I may be getting out of the beginner, but this is hard.
+I don’t know how it feels, but I have attached it.
+I built about ten ships so that I may get out of the beginner, but this is hard.
 It doesn’t work very well, but the work itself is interesting.

-Well, I’m not good with etched parts because they are detailed, but I don’t feel like I’m making a ship model without them these days.
+I’m not good with etched parts because they are detailed, but I don’t feel like I’m making a ship model without them these days.
 At first, I was satisfied with only the handrail.
 I always put too much super glue and get it dirty.
 I don’t think this part is available now.
 That’s too bad.
-Well, since this is the case, I think it’s not bad to pile them up.
+Since this is the case, I think it’s not wrong to pile them up.
 Well, I can’t take many plastic models to the grave.

 I tried to fix it on the paint stand to prevent damage.
-With this kit, the point of bonding the first chimney and the bridge to the hull is quite difficult.
-In an earlier stage, the glued parts were interfered with each other and did not fit well.
+With this kit, bonding the first chimney and the bridge to the hull is quite tricky.
+In an earlier stage, the glued parts interfered with each other and did not fit well.
 It was hard to see where the interference was.

-The structure of the upper part of the ship, the bridge, the chimney, and the searchlight stand have been built gradually.
+The structure of the ship’s upper part, the bridge, the chimney, and the searchlight stand has been built gradually.
 When the plastic parts of the catapult base are attached to the hull, the etched parts of the outer-side electrical circuit interfere and do not fit properly.
-I will put it on properly and fill up the gap later, but the other side doesn’t fit well even if I cut off the etched parts and attach the catapult base.
+I will put it on correctly and fill the gap later, but the other side doesn’t fit well even if I cut off the etched parts and attach the catapult base.
 It just seems that the parts didn’t fit well.
 This Chokai kit doesn’t fit that well.
-It is quite difficult to assemble.
+It is pretty tricky to assemble.

+Fujimi’s Etched Parts have different points to focus on depending on the kit, from my little experience in the past.
 It seems that flashy large etched parts are used for the main gun.
 Why?
 Are they trying to improve the mold?
-Fujimi’s Etched Parts have different points to focus on depending on the kit, from my little experience in the past.
-Well, just replace what I can.
+Well, replace what I can.

 When the foremast was inserted between the bridge and the chimney to be glued together, the etched parts attached to the chimney fell off and irritated me.
-When the handrail was bent and bonded, it was cut off, and if it was held in tweezers, it flew away, and it was irritating, and the model ship would not be suitable unless the person was patient.
+When the handrail was bent and bonded, it was cut off, and if it was held in tweezers, it flew away, and it was irritating, and the model ship would not be suitable unless the person were patient.
 Or maybe we don’t care too much.
-If I add another part to the broken handrail, it might work out.
+It might work out if I add another part to the broken handrail.
 The whole thing looked better when I started to attach the mast.
 This kit is a little hard to assemble.
-It’s surprisingly tough.
+It’s surprisingly challenging.

 This is very fine, it’s a lifebuoy, and the frame of the metal fitting to store it.
 This one is much more precise than the one I used to cut the covering of the electric cord into round slices to make a lifebuoy.
 It’s too fine to paint.

 I use as many etched parts as possible while I struggle.
 The superglue came out and got dirty in various places.
-I would like to clean it with fine sandpaper before painting.
-I think it’s basically too much adhesive.
+I want to clean it with fine sandpaper before painting.
+I think it’s too much adhesive.

-The other day, when I built the aircraft carrier Hosho, I had thought I would have given up.
+The other day, when I built the aircraft carrier Hosho, I thought I would give up.
 There were three double-leaf reconnaissance planes in this Chokai kit, too.
 It doesn’t seem to be difficult to glue because it’s made of plastic parts this time.

 The linoleum part of the heavy cruiser was finely painted using the brown color of Vallejo this time.
-It is difficult to mask the fine parts on the deck, so I think it is best to paint with a thin brush.
+It isn’t easy to mask the fine parts on the deck, so I think it is best to paint with a thin brush.

 The heavy cruiser Chokai has been completed.
-Chokai is the 4th of Takao-class heavy cruiser.
+Chokai is the 4th of Takao-class heavy cruisers.
 The ship’s name comes from Mount Chokai on the border of Akita and Yamagata prefectures in northern Japan.
-The view of the mountain top covered with snow is very beautiful.
+The view of the mountaintop covered with snow is breathtaking.

-At the beginning of the Pacific War, Chokai belonged to the Fourth Squadron of the Second Fleet and participated in the capture of the Malay Peninsula and the capture of Dutch territories of Borneo, Java, and Sumatra.
+At the beginning of the Pacific War, Chokai belonged to the Fourth Squadron of the Second Fleet and participated in the capture of the Malay Peninsula and Dutch territories of Borneo, Java, and Sumatra.

 She joined the Battle of Guadalcanal in 1943.
 During the Battle of Leyte Gulf in October 1944, the central part of the hull was hit, and a torpedo triggered the explosion, and the rudder broke down, causing the ship to leave the front line.
-There is also an opinion that she was shot by mistake by battleship Kongo.
+There is also an opinion that she was shot by mistake by the battleship Kongo.
 Finally, Chokai was sunk by a friendly destroyer.
-It is believed that some of the crew members had transferred to the destroyer, but the destroyer was also soon sunk by the attack of the enemy, and no one survived.
+It is believed that some crew members had transferred to the destroyer, but the enemy’s attack soon sank the destroyer, and no one survived.

-At first, I try to do my best for the antenna, but I lose my patience in the middle.
-Especially, it is difficult to glue a vertical line from a long antenna on the way.
+At first, I tried my best for the antenna but lost my patience.
+It is challenging to glue a vertical line from a long antenna on the way.
 I think it would be good if the atmosphere is more or less there.

+In this Fujimi Chokai kit, including its etched parts, I had a hard struggle.
+When I finished it, It had a sense of precision and looked fabulous.
 If I make weathering like rust or raindrop a little on the side of the hull, I think it will make you feel like they are working hard during the operation.
-This Fujimi Chokai kit, including its etched parts, I had a hard struggle.
-When I finish it, It has a sense of precision and looks cool.

 I am interested in models of tanks, airplanes, ships, military figures, I build them little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in elementary school.